-Is Green Mold Dangerous?
-How to Remove Green Mold?
+Is Green Mold Dangerous and How to Remove It?

 Have you encountered green mold in your home or business?
 While calling up the experts for professional mold removal is an important step to take, it’s also a good idea to familiarize yourself with the species.
 Let’s explore in more detail just what green mold is and what its health effects are, as it can get a little complicated.

 Indoor air is one of the most important factors in our overall health and well-being.
 However, it is also one of the most overlooked because most indoor air pollutants are invisible to the naked eye.

 Even when there is a sign of a problem (such as an odor), we spend so much time indoors that we might get used to it or never even notice at all.
 That’s why it is important to be aware of the risks of indoor air pollutants like green mold, to detect them early on and get rid of them promptly.

 The term “green mold” refers to any of hundreds of species of mold that sometimes create green spores.
 Most of these species fall within the genera Cladosporium, Aspergillus and Penicillium.
 Although these species do not always have green spores (they can be blue, black or even pink), you’ll find green color spores most often in households.

 Cladosporium is one of the most common types of mold in the world.
 It can appear on both living or dead plant material.
 Multiple species of Cladosporium are present in outdoor air year-round, with concentrations peaking in summer and dropping dramatically in winter.
 Many species are parasitic and will infest living plant material, sometimes sucking so many nutrients from the plant that it dies.
 Indoor concentrations of Cladosporium will depend on outdoor concentrations as well as on the presence of food sources, such as potted plants.